vtian72/portfolio/README.md

 # Welcome!

 Hey there!
-I'm Vincent, a Data Scientist in Cambridge, MA and originally from Perth, Australia 🇦🇺.
+I'm Vincent, a Data Scientist in Cambridge, MA but originally from Perth, Australia 🇦🇺

 I'm currently...